 - Distearyldimonium Chloride

 The first three ingredients – butane, isobutane, and propane – are gases.
-They’re just going to evaporate and disappear.
-So will alcohol and fragrance.
+These will evaporate and disappear, as will alcohol and fragrance.

-Out of the ingredients that will be left on your scalp and hair:
+The ingredients that stay on your scalp and hair:

 Rice starch – This isn’t that hard to wash off your hair.
-I think we’ve all seen rice starch going down the drain when you wash rice.
+You might’ve seen rice starch going down the drain when you wash rice.

-Cocoyl hydrolysed keratin – This is little chunks of keratin protein attached to fatty acids (that’s the “cocoyl” bit).
+Cocoyl hydrolysed keratin – This is little chunks of keratin protein attached to fatty acids (the “cocoyl” part).
 It’s generally not that difficult to wash off.

-Cetrimonium chloride and distearyldimonium chloride – These two are cationic surfactants that are really common in conditioners.
-They’re the most basic type of conditioning ingredient, and aren’t really anything unusually long-lasting that you’d need special products to remove.
+Cetrimonium chloride and distearyldimonium chloride – These are cationic surfactants that are really common in conditioners.
+They’re the most basic type of conditioning ingredient, and don’t hang around in hair for that long – you don’t need special products to remove them.

 Related post: The Science of Hair Products: Shampoo and Conditioner